thehasankaplan/paper-replication-new/README.md

 # Indirect Prompt Injection in IAM Policy Copilots: A Structured-Output Benchmark for Least-Privilege Violations

-This directory is a **self-contained snapshot** of the paper-facing artifacts and the **frozen run summaries** used to produce the tables/figures reported in the paper.
-# Indirect Prompt Injection in IAM Policy Copilots: A Structured-Output Benchmark for Least-Privilege Violations

 This repository is the **replication package** for the paper: